Estimated reading time: 5 minutes

-Creating a brand identity is essential for successful digital marketing.
+Who are you?
+And who is your brand?
+Creating a brand identity is essential for a successful digital marketing strategy.
 It’s important to have an understanding of your company’s mission and what makes it special.
-Then, project those values into everything you do – from your business name, to the photos you post on your website, to the voice you use on social media.
+Then, project those values into everything you do — from your business name, to the photos you post on your website, to the voice you use on social media.

 2. Build a website.

-Your website is the backbone of your online presence – and often your customers’ first impression of your brand.
-Even if you’re a brick-and-mortar business that relies on foot traffic, there’s a good chance that your customers are searching for you online before they come in.
+Your website is the backbone of your online presence — and often your customers’ first impression of your brand.
+Even if you’re a brick-and-mortar business that relies on foot traffic, there’s a great chance that your customers are researching you online before they come in.
 So, it’s essential that you have a professional website.

 As you create your website, be mindful of the following elements:

-Choose the right domain name.
-Make sure to pick one that reflects your business name as closely as possible and is easy to remember.
+- The right domain name.
+Make sure to pick one that reflects your business name as closely as possible, and is easy to remember.
 To help narrow down your search, ask yourself these questions: Does the name match my brand?
 Is it memorable?
 Is it easy to spell?

-Search engine optimisation.
-Search engine optimisation (or SEO) plays an important role in your digital marketing strategy.
-Creating an optimised website will improve your ranking in web searches – you can do this by incorporating keywords into your site content and on the backend too.
+- Search engine optimisation.
+Search engine optimisation (or SEO) should play an important role in your small business online marketing strategy.
+Creating an optimised website will improve your ranking in web searches — you can do this by incorporating keywords into your site content and on the backend.

-Engaging web design.
-Most people are visual, so try to use attractive, high-quality photos (or even a short video) and clear fonts that are easy to read.
+- Engaging web design.
+Most people are visual, so try to use attractive, high-quality photos (or even a short video) and easy-to-read fonts.

-Easy navigation.
-Build your website in a clear and simple way that’s easy for visitors to navigate.
+- Easy navigation.
+Build your website in a clear, simple way that’s easy for visitors to navigate.
 Potential customers will appreciate being able to find what they’re looking for in just a few clicks.

-Consistent branding.
-Your website should be a reflection of your brand.
+- Consistent branding.
+Your website should be a reﬂection of your brand.
 Visitors should instantly make a visual connection between your logo, print materials and brick-and-mortar location.
-So, make sure to include your logo on your website and use colours and fonts that align with the rest of your branded materials.
+So, make sure to include your logo on your website, and to use colours and fonts that align with the rest of your branded materials.

-Always include your site’s URL on everything you create – postcards, receipts, leaflets, flyers… you get the idea.
-It’s an easy way to encourage customers to take an actionable next step and give them a place to find more information about your business.
+Always include your site’s URL (or a QR code that links to it!) on everything you create — postcards, receipts, brochures, flyers…you get the idea.
+It’s an easy way to encourage customers to take an actionable next step, and give them a place to find more information about your business.

 3. Prioritise great customer service.

-Social media marketing should be at the top of your list when it comes to digital marketing.
-It’s a great way to enhance your business’s visibility, gain new traffic and build strong relationships with your current and potential customers without spending a penny.
+Social media marketing should be top of your list when it comes to digital marketing for small business.
+It’s a great way to enhance your visibility, gain new traffic and build strong relationships with your current and potential customers without spending a penny.

 There are multiple ways to use social media for your benefit, from creating hashtag campaigns and going live to posting deals and running giveaways.
 The options are endless!

-Again, use your brand’s colours, fonts, logos and voice on your profiles, so when customers search for your business, they see a consistent brand across every platform.
+Again, use your brand’s colours, fonts, logo and voice on your profiles, so when customers search for your business, they see a consistent brand across every platform.

 5. Activate email marketing.